oktaytuncay/Kubernetes/kubernetes.md

 persistentvolume/pv-vol1 created
 ```

-##### Persistent Volume Claims
+#### Persistent Volume Claims

-Persistent Volums and Persistent Volume Claims are two seperate objects in the Kubernetes namespace.
-And administrator creates a set of persistent volumes and a user creates persistent volume claims to use the storage.
+Persistent Volumes and Persistent Volume Claims are two separate objects in the Kubernetes namespace.
+An administrator creates a set of persistent volumes and a user creates persistent volume claims to use the storage.

 Once the persistent volume claims are created, Kubernetes attach the persistent volumes to claims based on the request and properties set on the volume.
 Every persistent volume claim is attached to a single persistent volume.

-During the mounting process, Kubernetes tries to find a persistent volume that has sufficient capacity as requrested by the claim.
+During the mounting process, Kubernetes tries to find a persistent volume that has sufficient capacity as requested by the claim.
 And any other request properties such as Access Modes, Volume Modes, Storage Class, etc...

 However, if there are multiple possible matches for a single claim and we would like to specifically use a particular volume, we could still use labels and selectors to attach to the right volumes.

 Finally, smaller volumes can be combined into a larger volume if all criteria match and there is no better option.
 There is a one-to-one relationship between claims and volumes, so no other claims can utilize the remaining capacity in the volume.

 If there are no volumes available, the persistent volume request remains on hold until newer volumes are available to the cluster.
-Once newer volumes are available the claim will automatically be attach to the newly available volume.
+Once newer volumes are available the claim will automatically be attached to the newly available volume.

-If we want to create a Persistent Volume Claim, the yaml file should be as follows.
+If we want to create a Persistent Volume Claim, the YAML file should be as follows.

 ```properties
 apiVersion: v1